wilsoncao181/macropad/README.md

 I couldnt think of a better name :(

 My hack pad has 5 buttons and a rotary encoder and uses qmk firmware.

-I jsut wanted to learn something new and this has been a very fun experience.
+I just wanted to learn something new and this has been a very fun experience.

 ## Features